-This Recommendation describes the requirements for smart maintenance of cell antennae.
-The base station account data includes antenna longitude and latitude of location, azimuth, downtilt angle, power and other core working parameters.
-Since the antenna location (or site) and azimuth are key parameters for locating network users, keeping them in good maintenance is essential.
-The goal of the draft is to explain the requirements of using AI technology to process the big data from network side and calculate antenna position and azimuth, and then provide recommendations for correction based on the comparison with current network configuration.
+This Recommendation describes the requirements for smart maintenance of cell antenna.
+The requirements include framework, functional requirements and related interfaces, which are addressed to use AI technology to process the big data from network side and calculate the predicted antenna position and azimuth angle, and then provide correction proposals.

 Keywords